Brunnian exotic surface links in the 4-ball: Surfaces with more than two components

 In Proposition~\ref{prop:base-case}, we showed that $\S_1$ and $\S_2$ are not smoothly equivalent by studying a knot~$\gamma$ in $S^3\setminus \nu(\partial \S_i)$ which is preserved up to isotopy by any automorphism of $(S^3,\partial \S_i)$.
 The knot~$\gamma$ bounds a smooth disk into the complement of $\S_2$ but not into $\S_1$, implying that there is no diffeomorphism between $(B^4,\S_1)$ and $(B^4,\S_2)$.

 Since $\gamma$ bounds a smooth disk in the complement of $\S_2$, $\gamma$ bounds a smooth disk (e.g.\ the same disk) into the complement of $\BD^n(\S_2)$ for any $n\ge 0$.
 Since $\gamma$ does not bound a smooth disk into the complement of $\S_1$, it follows from Corollary~\ref{cor:diskinbing} that $\gamma$ does not bound a smooth disk into the complement of $\BD^n(\S_1)$ for any $n\ge 0$.
 Therefore, if there is a diffeomorphism from the complement of $\BD^n(\S_1)$ to the complement of $\BD^n(\S_2)$, it must not preserve the isotopy class of~$\gamma$.
+We claim this is not possible.

 In Figure~\ref{fig:bingjsj}, we show a JSJ decomposition for $S^3\setminus \nu(\BD^n(\S_i))$.
 Recall that $\partial \S_i$ is a Bing double of a hyperbolic knot $K$ (cf.\ Lemma~\ref{lem:hyperbolic}), so $S^3\setminus \nu(\partial \S_i)$ has a JSJ decomposition of one essential torus cutting the manifold into two pieces: the complement of $K$ and a Borromean ring complement.
 Then $S^3\setminus \nu(\BD^n(\S_i))$ admits a JSJ decomposition with $n+2$ pieces in a line, as illustrated in Figure~\ref{fig:bingjsj}, with essential tori $T_1,\ldots, T_{n+1}$ in between.
 The first piece (bounded by $T_1$) is the complement of $K$, and every piece thereafter is a Borromean ring complement.